top of page

 Credit: Pete Phillips

-His time at the top didn’t last long as Giovinazzi bested the Japanese driver by 11 milliseconds to grab pole position for the No.51 Ferrari AF Corse.
-The No.8 Toyota starts from the second row for their hundredth race.
+His time at the top didn’t last long as Giovinazzi bested the Japanese driver by 11 milliseconds to grab pole position for the No.51 Ferrari.
+The No.8 Toyota starts from the second row for its 100th Race.
 The sister factory Ferrari, the No.50, will start third.

 Advertisement